IFB Gaming

 AI in Game Design

 AI isn’t just about creating opponents, though.
 It’s also used in designing the game itself.
-Game developers use AI to craft engaging storylines, create realistic environments, and even personalize your gaming experience.
+Game developers use AI to craft engaging storylines, create realistic environments, and even personalise your gaming experience.

 AI can adapt the game’s difficulty to match your skills, so you’re always on the edge of your seat without getting too frustrated.